-Challenge Day #1: No Added Sugar
+Nutrition Challenge Day #1: No Added Sugar

 If you are taking on the 5-day #fitbody challenge, you’ve come to the right place!
 Everyone has been writing me and asking, “what does no added sugar mean?”

-For just 5 days, we’re going to start noticing where that added sugar comes from, and kick it to the curb.
+Today, and ideally for the next 5 days, we’re going to start noticing where that added sugar comes from, and kick it to the curb.

 1. Don’t add sugar to your coffee or put it on or in anything you’re ingesting (great alternatives include cinnamon, a little full-fat coconut milk, steamed almond milk, sprinkle of cacao powder)

 2. Don’t eat foods with added sugar (not sure?
 Read your food labels.
 If sugar or any kind of sugar derivative is listed – even natural sugars – skip it).

 3. It’s okay to eat fruit – it contains fiber and other phytonutrients – but keep it to 2 servings.

 Did you know that the American Heart Association recommends no more than 36 grams of sugar per day for men, and no more than 24 grams per day for women?
 That is the equivalent of just 9 tsp of sugar and 6 tsp of sugar.